matheuseabra/matheuseabra.github.io/_posts/2020-12-25-react-server-components.md

 ## Built-in code-splitting

 It's been considered a best-practice to only serve code users need as they need it by using code-splitting.
 This allows you to break your app down into smaller bundles requiring less code to be sent to the client.
-Prior to Server Components, one would manually use React.lazy() to define "split-points" or rely on a heuristic set by a meta-framework, such as routes/pages to create new chunks.
+Prior to Server Components, one would manually use <code>React.lazy()</code> to define "split-points" or rely on a heuristic set by a meta-framework, such as routes/pages to create new chunks.

 ```jsx
 // Chart.js (before Server Components)